History of Samraj

 Industrialization and crisis

-With industrialization a large class of proletarians emerged.
+With growing industrialization a large class of proletarians emerged.
 They worked in harsh conditions all day long in exchange for meager salaries; often children also worked at the cotton mills at even lower wages.
 To fight harsh exploitation some workers started to organize themselves in unions by late 1800’s.
 They were often persecuted, especially when Communism arrived to Samraj during first years of the 20th century.